pretalx/pretalx-docker/README.md

     - `standalone/`, overlays for building standalone images
 - `config/`, runtime configuration files
 - `context/`, Container image build contexts
+  - `base/`, the pretalx base image with its system dependencies
   - `cron/`, an image variant with cron
   - `default/`, the Pretalx stock image
   - `extended/`, an extended Pretalx image variant with plugins